 Easy Grilled Pork Chops with Honey and Garlic

 The simplicity of this recipe is a big part of the attraction.
-No marinating is necessary.
+No marinating is necessary – what a relief.
 So many times, I need a quick meal and then see that I should have planned ahead.
-No worries, this honey garlic glaze goes on during cooking.
+No worries, this sweet garlic glaze goes on during cooking.

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.

 I prefer making these on the grill due to the crispy caramelized coating that tastes so good.
 However, you may choose to pan fry in your favorite skillet or bake your pork chops instead.

 No matter which cooking method your choose, cook until the meat is done.
 Be sure to use a meat thermometer to get the internal temperature to 145° F.